xrgtn/recode-vid/README.md

 * "RUS Subs [NWP]/[Yousei-raws] Kuuchuu Buranko 07 [BDrip 1920x1080 x264 FLAC].censored version.ass"

 If neither -aid nor -alang option is specified the script picks up the default audio stream.
-If no default stream is found, it picks the 1st stream (internal streams are considered first, external streams next).
-If -alang is specified while -aid is not, its value is used as audio stream "selector".
+If no default stream is found, it picks up the 1st audio stream (internal streams are considered first, external streams next).
+If -alang is specified while -aid is not, -alang's value is used as audio stream "selector".
 If -aid option is specified, its value overrides -alang's one and is used as a "selector" instead.

 Subtitles are selected in a similar way except there's no -slang option, only -sid one.